 Dario: Question is still how the solutions can guarantee what the MNO and application want to happen.

-Hui: Seems solution 2.1b and 2.2 are complex.
+Hui: Seems solution 2.1b and 2.2 are complex and not discussed before.
 Suggest to continue with solution 2.1a which is similar with other proposals of indication via NAS.

 Sudeep presented S2-2107372